uhlerlab/image2reg/README.md

 ```
 Note that this installs the requried [Pytorch](https://pytorch.org/) associated packages with GPU accelaration using CUDA v11.1, which we had used to develop and run the code in this repository.

-In case that no GPU is available on the system you are planning to instal the software on please install the required packages without GPU support via:
+If no GPU is available on your system, please install the required packages without GPU support via:
 ```
 conda activate image2reg
 pip install -r requirements_cpu.txt